Skip to main content

 Document Checklist for Serbia Visa Applicants

-- 2Completed Serbia visa application form — downloaded from the Serbian Embassy website, filled in English or Serbian.
+2. 2Completed Serbia visa application form — via the welcometoserbia.gov.rs portal or the Serbian Embassy, filled in English or Serbian.

 For business visa applications, include an invitation letter from the Serbian company, your UAE company trade licence, and details of the business meetings or events you plan to attend.